Dynatrace/demo-opentelemetry-patterns/docs/scenario4.md

 ## Verify Debug Data in Collector Output

-View the collector terminal window and verify that the `timestamp` and `observed timestamp` fields are now correctly set to the current time and date:
+View the collector terminal window and verify that the `SeverityText` and `SeverityNumber` fields are now correctly set:

 ```
 ...